-This is a given; although overeating can feel comforting and like a rewarding exchange of love in the moment, the extra weight bears down on our protection dogs joints and just makes it harder to get around.
+This is a given; although overeating can feel comforting and like a rewarding exchange of love at the moment, the extra weight bears down on our protection dogs’ joints and just makes it harder to get around.
 Use low-calorie, single ingredient, fresh treats like carrots or apple slices for training rewards.

 12. Prioritize teeth and gum health and be creative.